 "I like shopping, my husband never takes me."

-"You’ll need to be a real engineer.
+"You need to be a real engineer with a great credit card to afford me.
 I like nice things."

 "Get me perfume so I can smell good for you."

 "That's for you to decide.
-I need to know if you are Cheap Charlie cologne or Good Charlie perfume."
+I need to know if you ‘re Cheap Charlie cologne or Sugar Daddy perfume."

-The next lunch shift, he was sitting at the same table with a wrapped little box.
-I sat down and instead of opening my lunch bag, opened it.
-It was Shalimar, a half-ounce.
+The next lunch shift at lunch time, he was sitting at the same table with a wrapped little box.
+I sat down and opened it, Shalimar, a half-ounce.

-"It’s a half ounce, you’re only half good?"
+A half ounce, you’re only good for half a date?"

-He stared, stunned.
-His smug, cocky smile dropped to a frown.
-His eyes darted ire.
-He took the package and wrapping, put them in his coat pocket, and left without a word.
-It didn't matter to me if we went out or not.
+He stared, stunned with no cocky smile.
+He took the package and wrapping, put them in his coat pocket and left without a word.
+It didn't matter if we went out or not.
 If we did it was going to be on my terms.
-That was what my pride said but Vixen said a half-ounce was fine.
+That was what my mind said but Cobra hissed a half-ounce was fine.